gabrielsoule/resonarium/python-bindings.md

 # Python Bindings

 Resonarium supports basic Python bindings.
 They are a work in progress.
-At the moment, the bindings support getting/setting synth parameters, playing MIDI notes, and recording audio to memory.
-MPE and modulation support is not yet implemented.
+At the moment, the bindings support getting/setting synth parameters, playing MIDI notes, modulating parameters, and recording audio to memory.

 To compile the Python library, build the `Resonarium_Python` CMake target, e.g.: